ontherays/AWS_Cloud_Foundations_Study_Notes/Module 8.md

 9. **Deployment Type** – Storage and I/O charges vary based on single-AZ or multi-AZ deployment.
 10. **Outbound Data Transfer** – Tiered charges apply for data transferred out of RDS.

----

-Let me know if you want this in a table or visual format too!

 <br/>